NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 Central Exhaust Fan pressure drop [Pa];
 ```

-In addition, the tabular report will now also add the exhaust fans' flow rates and energy usages to each of the connected HVAC and airloops that the exhaust system is connected.
+In addition, the tabular report will now also add the central exhaust fans' flow rates and energy usages to each of the connected HVAC and airloops that the exhaust system is connected.

 ## Engineering Reference ##

-There would be not change about the fundamental methods in the the Engineering Reference.
+There would be no change about the fundamental methods in the the Engineering Reference.
 One potential addition though, is to document the assumptions and methods used to re-balance the zone exhaust airflows under the central exhaust fan driven operation mode.

 ## References ##